 Other must-sees in the area are Garnet Hill, an area bursting with beautiful dark red garnets embedded in volcanic rock; the Ward Charcoal Ovens State Historic Park, which hosts beehive-shaped brick ovens built in the 1870s as part of the region’s copper mining efforts and still standing today in near-perfect condition; and the amazingly-preserved McGill Drug Store Museum.

 Finally, as one of the towns along “The Loneliest Road in America” (a nickname given Highway 50 by Life Magazine thanks to its long, isolated stretch through Nevada), Ely offers visitors the chance to participate in a fun little diversion.
-Travelers heading along the Loneliest Road can download a Highway 50 Survival Guide here and get it stamped in each of the towns along the way to get an “I Survive” certificate signed by the governor.
+Travelers heading along the Loneliest Road can download a Highway 50 Survival Guide here and get it stamped in each of the towns along the way to get an “I Survived” certificate signed by the governor.